Take two ex-Italy dwellers who have a healthy curiosity about regional cuisine, who happen – no surprise – to be major Italian food lovers.

 Toss in a great itinerary in Italy’s Piedmont region, add a very compact European car, and you have the makings for a pretty decent road trip.

 Such was our experience the day we set out from Alba (via mini-bus) in search of some of the area’s specialties made by local producers.
-Having found a well-organized, and equally helpful, tourist office in Alba, we booked an afternoon tour to visit a sheep-cheese producer (pecorino), dropped by a hazelnut farm (arguably one of the best known products of the region), and finished the day off with a taste of Alta Langa spumante at the breathtakingly-high town of Bossolasco.
+Having found a well-organized, and equally helpful, the tourist office in Alba, we booked an afternoon tour to visit a sheep-cheese producer (pecorino), dropped by a hazelnut farm (arguably one of the best-known products of the region) and finished the day off with a taste of Alta Langa spumante at the breathtakingly-high town of Bossolasco.

 We were a group of nine; including three Italians, two Germans, and a mother & daughter from Turkey.
 The small nature of the tour gave us plenty of time to ask questions, as we learned about the pecorino making process, had an up-close-and-personal look at the sheep themselves, and chatted with the producer about his second “hobby” – baking homemade bread in a stone fire oven.

 And just when I was snapping loads of photos of his lovely farm, the call came to sample some of his gourmet works.
 We tasted the cheese that had been aged for two, four, and eight days and I wondered why I had never paid that much attention to flavor before.
 In short, each piece was vastly different and equally delicious.

 Our sampling round ended with a type of goat-cheese “ricotta” and a lengthy discussion of the merits of its continued production of this dying-out product.
 In this hollowed region of Slow Food, it seems our dear farmer was one of the last of its producers.